Dee O'Hara

-Dolores B. "Dee" O'Hara (born August 9, 1935, in Nampa, Idaho) was the first aerospace nurse to NASA's first astronauts, laying the foundation to the field of Space nursing.
+Dolores B. "Dee" O'Hara (born August 9, 1935, in Nampa, Idaho) is a retired nurse who was the first aerospace nurse to NASA's first astronauts, laying the foundation to the field of Space nursing.
 O'Hara was the official nurse to the Mercury Seven astronauts and their families, continuing to support the Gemini Program, Apollo astronauts and Skylab.

 Astronaut John Glenn, pilot of the Mercury-Atlas 6 space mission, confers with Astronaut Nurse Dolores B. O'Hara, R.N., during MA-6 pre-launch preparations.

 Early life

 O'Hara was born on August 9, 1935, in Nampa, Idaho.
 In 1956 graduated from the Providence Hospital School of Nursing in Portland, Oregon.
 After graduation, between 1956 - 1957 O'Hara completed coursework in Operating Room Technique in the University of Oregon.
 She worked as a surgical nurse at the University of Oregon Medical School.

 Because of back problems, she moved on to work with three diagnosticians in Portland, Oregon, and learned how to do lab work and X-rays.